moody00au/webcam-heart-rate-monitor/README.md

 # Webcam Heart Rate Monitor (Forked from https://github.com/giladoved/webcam-heart-rate-monitor - Thank you! and thank you to the folks at MIT!)

+New feature tracks face using mediapipe face detection!
+The rest of the code is from the original fork.

 Measure Your Heart Rate Using Your Webcam!
+- No need any more to "Place your forehead in the green box (area of detection)"

 *Note: This project was made for educational purposes only.
 This is not for commercial use.
 The algorithm is based on the incredible work done at the MIT Computer Science & Artificial Intelligence Lab.
 Please check out their [work](http://people.csail.mit.edu/mrub/evm/).*